-The President's legislation called for a four year timetable in which the Executive Branch, relying heavily on public participation, would analyze the impact of federal regulation on selected sectors of the economy, such as agriculture, manufacturing, and retail trade.
-By looking at the cumula-26 tive impact of all regulations on individual industries, we hoped to discourage the agency-by-agency review which has often led to the "box moving" syndrome (i.e. merely consolidating or reorganizing agencies) characteristic of many previous reform efforts.
+The President's legislation called for a four year timetable in which the executive branch, relying heavily on public participation, would analyze the impact of Federal regulation on selected sectors of the economy, such as agriculture, manufacturing, and retail trade.
+By looking at the cumula-26 tive impact of all regulations on individual industries, we hoped to discourage the agency-by-agency review which has often led to the "box moving" syndrome characteristic of many previous reform efforts.
 We hoped that a look at the total system of regulation would help to identify and resolve many of the trade-offs that need to be made.
 For example, if energy and environmental regulations conflict, we believed that the best way to resolve the problem would be to analyze their consequences at the level of individual industries.
 Sensible modifications could then be designed to insure that we achieved the most realistic goals, fully aware of their economic costs in terms of prices, jobs, and economic growth.

 This sector-by-sector analysis was coupled with a call for Congress to agree that it would at least consider and vote on the President's proposals ten months after the President's submissions in January of each year.
-He felt that any serious attempt at a comprehensive review of Federal regulation would require some advance guarantee that Congress would not kill it through neglect.
+We felt that any serious attempt at a comprehensive review of Federal regulation would require some advance guarantee that Congress would not kill it through neglect.

-The Agenda was intended in part to help overcome the obstacles the Administration had confronted in the earlier "targets of opportunity" approach.
+The Agenda was intended in part to help overcome the obstacles we had confronted in our earlier "targets of opportunity" approach.
 These targets were limited because of the small number of areas in which there had been adequate economic analysis.
 Moreover, the comprehensive approach was designed to help diffuse the opposition of powerful special interests which felt they were being singled out unfairly.

-Simply put, the Agenda was designed to provide a disciplined approach that would encourage cooperation between Congress, the Executive, and the public (universities, citizen groups and affected interest groups) to develop the needed information and bring about reform.
+Simply put, the Agenda was designed to provide a disciplined approach that would encourage cooperation between Congress, the Executive, and the public (universities, citizen groups and affected interest groups) to develop the information needed to bring about reform.